omidarmat/onLearn/c.md

 ### `structs` passed as function arguments

-Remember that whenever you pass a data using its variable to a function, what the function receives is not the data itself, but it is a copy of the data.
+Remember that whenever you pass a data using its variable to a function, what the function receives is **not the data itself, but it is a copy of the data**.
 So if you modify the data in the function, the original data will still remain untouched.
 In other words, in C, paramteres are passed to functions **by value**.
 It is as if the function now has a clone of the original data.

 In order to be able to modify the original struct instance in a function, you need a pointer to the struct.